aslicu/Video-Action-Classification/README.md

 - Opencv-python

 ### Directory Structure
-List of video clips for training and testing inside `train.txt`and `test.txt` respectively.
+List of video clips for training and testing can be found inside `train.txt`and `test.txt` respectively.

 Video data should be stored inside `.../workplace/UCF101_Train/videos` and `.../workplace/UCF101_Test/videos`.